yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

 });
 ```

-## Clone the exisiting node
+## Clone the existing node

-Sometimes we want to clone the exisiting node dynamically in the scene, it can be done by `cc.instantiate`.
+Sometimes we want to clone the existing node dynamically in the scene, it can be done by `cc.instantiate`.
 Here is how to use it:

 ```javascript
 cc.Class({